dapphub/dapple/doc/test.md

 Dapple provides a VM test harness so you can write your tests directly in Solidity.
-This is less flexible and sometimes more verbose than writing tests in the harness language, but the lack of a context switch means makes writing unit tests more pleasant for the developer.
+This is less flexible and sometimes more verbose than writing tests in the harness language, but the lack of a context means makes writing unit tests more pleasant for the developer.

 Suppose you want to test this contract: